jasperjs/jasper-application/README.md

-# Jasper Application
+# Jasper

-Jasper - is a set of libraries that provides the ability to create scalable, flexible single page applications (SPA).
+Jasper is a set of libraries which enable developers to create scalable and flexible single page applications (SPA) using component approach.
+Jasper is built on AngularJS.

-Jasper works over AngularJS and provide component based principle to build rich javascript applications.
+Jasper applications are written in JavaScript or any language that is transpiled to it, like [TypeScript](http://typescriptlang.org).

-## Get started
+## Getting started

-### Reqruirements
+### Requirements

 - [NodeJs](http://nodejs.org/)
 - [Grunt](http://gruntjs.com/) - for building and testing jasper application: `npm install -g grunt-cli`
 - [Yeoman](http://yeoman.io/) - for scaffolding jasper application: `npm install -g yo`

-### Creating application
+### Creating an application and running tests

 1. Clone or download this repository
 2. Run `npm install` to install all dependencies